 Theses use gender and/or sexuality as intersectional categories of analysis.

 This criterion is indispensable.
 Your research and analysis must be informed by an understanding of how gender and/or sexuality influence the topic you are examining.
-Furthermore, your GSS training has prepared you to consider questions through an intersectional framework, with the understanding that gender does not stand alone.
+Furthermore, your GSS training has prepared you to consider questions through an intersectional framework, with the understanding that gender and sexuality do not stand alone.
 Hence, the design and methodology you employ will need to indicate explicitly an understanding of your topic in intersectional terms.

 As our mission statement affirms, we are dedicated to analyzing “local and global entanglements of knowledge, power, pleasure, and resistance,” and believe that “To study gender and sexuality in these ways is to refute simple assertions about identity in favor of richly detailed accounts of the specific conditions through which particular social positions are maintained and transgressed.”